Numbericons/JS_Heads_Up_HoldEm/plans_AI.md

 Straight possible / 3+ to a flush
 PromptResonse
   Adjust to .5 (not fold) and .8 (bet/raise)
+If straights (or higher hands possible) bet bigger with hands above (flush, house etc.)

 Pair
   if board makes a pair and we dont beat board...